How do I know if I have Low T?

 Injections deliver a large dose of testosterone all at once.
 Your mood will change based on how long it's been since your last shot.

-You'll have to visit the doctor's office weekly, and doctors may charge $150 for a shot.
+You'll have to visit the doctor's office weekly or monthly, and doctors may charge +$150 for a shot.
 You can also learn to give yourself injections, and find cheaper testosterone on the black market.

 In spite of the downsides, if you're serious about hardcore body building muscle, injections are the most powerful way.
-A gel like NKNW should take you pretty far, but unless you're literally bathing in it, you won't reach super-human levels like you can with injections.
+A gel like NKNW should take you pretty far, but unless you're literally bathing in it, you won't get as much testosterone as Mr Olympia.

 What about gels?